DMK MLA says he "opened fire in self-defence" | Headlines

 DMK MLA says he "opened fire in self-defence"

-A DMK MLA in Tamil Nadu has said during questioning that he "opened fire in self-defence" during a clash over a land dispute with a realtor, police said on Monday.
-Following the firing incident near suburban Tiruporur, which allegedly caused injury to a bystander, the MLA was arrested and remanded to 14 days judicial custody on Sunday.
+A DMK MLA, arrested over a violent clash involving a land dispute with a realtor stated during questioning that he "opened fire in self-defence", police said on Monday.
+Following the firing incident near suburban Tiruporur, which allegedly injured a bystander, the MLA was arrested and remanded to 14 days judicial custody on Sunday.

-During questioning, the 46-year old MLA, L Idhayavarman, representing Tiruporur constituency said, "he opened fire in self-defence since there were about 50 people in the opposite group," a police official in nearby Chengelpet district told P T I. In total, 12 men including the legislator and property developer G Kumar have been arrested and remanded to judicial custody.
+During questioning, the 46-year old MLA, L Idhayavarman, representing Tiruporur constituency said, "he opened fire in self-defence since there were about 50 people in the opposite group," a police official in nearby Chengelpet district told P TI.
+Following questioning of some people, three more men, who are supporters of the property developer G Kumar were arrested today and a machete allegedly used during the clash by them was seized, he said.

+The legislator, 10 of his supporters (six allegedly harboured the MLA and four assisted him) and the realtor were arrested on Sunday remanded to judicial custody till July 24.
+The MLA has been lodged in Puzhal Central Prison and the others at Saidapet sub-jail.

 - READ MORE ON: